evente/core/README.md

 # bjs

-JavaScript library for small web applications with some features of jQuery and AngularJS
+JavaScript library for web applications with some features of jQuery and AngularJS